Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 broadcasted array is cheap, because all it does is create a view with different strides.

-Note that you can manually create a view with any strides you want using [stride tricks](https://numpy.org/doc/stable/reference/generated/numpy.lib.stride_tricks.as_strided.html).
+You can also manually create a view with any strides you want using [stride tricks](https://numpy.org/doc/stable/reference/generated/numpy.lib.stride_tricks.as_strided.html).
 Most views that you would want to create can be made with a combination of indexing, `reshape`, `broadcast_to`, and `transpose`, but it's possible to use